tsang-research/tsang-research.github.io/index.md

 </p>

 <p class="intro-bio">
-Background: A BBA and MPhil in Engineering from HKUST (where a passion for HCI began), plus professional experience in tech-driven business transformation at Deloitte and EY.
+Background: A BBA in Finance and MPhil in Engineering from HKUST (where a passion for HCI began), plus professional experience in tech-driven business transformation at Deloitte and EY.
 PolyU Design is now my academic home, nurturing my focus on ergonomics and human-centered design.
 </p>

 <p class="intro-bio">